 Clay

-I started my journey with clay by taking a few hand building classes at Sooki Studio in Los Angeles starting in 2024 with Alison Iwamoto and Natalia Sookias.
+I started my journey with clay by taking a few hand building classes at Sooki Studio in Los Angeles starting in 2024 with Alyson Iwamoto and Natalia Sookias.
 Aside from playing around with air dry clay I had no experience with the whole process.
 But I think working a lot with my hands in other mediums helped me a lot with the process.

 It feels like I'm still finding my way around this ancient medium but here are a few thing's I've made with some notes to go along.